actamayev/lever-labs-client/CAREER_QUEST_ARCHITECTURE.md

    - If career chat is toggled: Show career chat
    - If next challenge has been seen: Show that challenge (locked preview)
    - For morphing text: Show the current variant's `rightContent`
-   - For regular text: Show the text child's `triggerContent`
+   - For regular text: Show the text child's `rightSideContent`

 ### Career Chat Toggle System
 - User can toggle career chat on/off via UI control